Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Background

 \section{Background}

 This section discusses the definitions of hate speech, related works in hate speech classification, and transfer learning approaches.

-\textbf{Defining Hate Speech.} Hate speech is not easily quantifiable as a concept \citep{MacAvaney2019,Kong2021}.
+\textbf{Defining Hate Speech.} Hate speech is not easily quantifiable as a concept \citep{MacAvaney2019,Kong2022,Kong2020a,Kong2021}.
 It lies on a continuum with offensive speech and other abusive content such as bullying and harassment.
-Some definitions given in literature are as follows: The United Nations~\citep{noauthor_united_2019} defines hate speech as ``any kind of communication in speech, writing or behavior, that attacks or uses pejorative or discriminatory language concerning a person or a group based on who they are, in other words, based on their religion, ethnicity, nationality, race, color, descent, gender or other identity factor''. \citet{Fortuna10.1145/3232676} surveyed definitions of hate speech and produced their own: ``Hate speech is language that attacks or diminishes, that incites violence or hate against groups, based on specific characteristics such as physical appearance, religion, descent, national or ethnic origin, sexual orientation, gender identity or other, and it can occur with different linguistic styles, even in subtle forms or when humor is used".
+Some definitions given in the literature are as follows: The United Nations~\citep{noauthor_united_2019} defines hate speech as ``any kind of communication in speech, writing or behavior, that attacks or uses pejorative or discriminatory language concerning a person or a group based on who they are, in other words, based on their religion, ethnicity, nationality, race, color, descent, gender or other identity factor''. \citet{DBLP:journals/corr/DavidsonWMW17} defines hate speech as ``language that is used to express hatred towards a targeted group or is intended to be derogatory, to humiliate, or to insult the members of the group". \citet{Fortuna10.1145/3232676} surveyed definitions of hate speech and produced their own: ``Hate speech is language that attacks or diminishes, that incites violence or hate against groups, based on specific characteristics such as physical appearance, religion, descent, national or ethnic origin, sexual orientation, gender identity or other, and it can occur with different linguistic styles, even in subtle forms or when humor is used".
+In contrast, \citet{schmidt-wiegand-2017-survey} defines a much broader definition of hate speech as an umbrella term for all content on the hateful to abusive continuum.
 Most of these definitions are enumerations of the facets of hate speech, which make it difficult to transform into detection.
+These definitions, while similar, have subtle differences in their semantics which can cause ambiguity in dataset construction and detection.

 \textbf{Hateful and Abusive Speech Classification.} Early approaches for hate speech classification utilized non-neural network-based classifiers, usually in conjunction with manual feature engineering.
 Examples of such works are \citet{DBLP:journals/corr/DavidsonWMW17} and \citet{waseem-hovy-2016-hateful} which used various engineered features in conjunction with a logistic regression classifier.
 More recently, \citet{MacAvaney2019} utilized a Multi-view SVM with feature engineering, reporting results similar to modern neural network models.